mobile image

 What's happening to DEI?

 2024 has shown that businesses are dialling back on their Diversity, Equity and Inclusion policies amid cultural backlash.
-Is it over for DEI, or is it simply evolving into something new?
+Is it over for DEI, or is the practice simply evolving into something else entirely?

 It’s an uncomfortable truth, but a truth all the same: DEI has become a point of contention in the current political climate.
 From gamers lamenting at “forced diversity” among video game characters to Elon Musk tweeting “DEI needs to DIE”, there’s an increasingly vocal portion of the population who see the practice of Diversity, Equity and Inclusion as more of a hindrance than a help.